kwk/docker-registry-setup/README.md

 and appropriately replace `FIRSTNAME.LASTNAME@YOUR_COMPANY.com` with your own email address.

-## To use LDAP as your authentication backend...
+## How to use your own LDAP as your authentication backend...

-1. If your LDAP server requires you to have certificates installed on the machine that makes the query, copy those certificates to `auth/config/ldap_certificates/`.
-I've modified the auth container a bit by introducing a start script that automatically searches for files in that directory and update the cert store of the container on every start.
+1. Chances are that your own LDAP server requires you to have certificates installed on the machine that binds to LDAP.
+Simply copy those certificates to `auth/config/ldap_certificates/`.
+I've modified the auth container a bit by introducing a start script that automatically searches for files in that that directory and updates the cert store of the container on every start.
-2. Copy the `auth/config/ldap_auth.yml.template` to
+2. Copy the `auth/config/config.yml` to `auth/config/config.yml.custom` and
-`auth/config/config.yml.custom` and adjust all the settings inside to match the LDAP configuration that you have validated above.
+adjust all the settings inside to match the LDAP configuration that you have validated above.
 The file `auth/config/config.yml.custom` will be loaded instead of `auth/config/config.yml` whenever it is present.
 3. Put the password for the service account in this file:
 `auth/config/ldap_password.txt`.
 4. Restart the registry and auth server: `docker-compose up -d --force-recreate`
 5. Try pushing an image to the registry and login with your LDAP credentials.

-# Test your auth server
+# Test the server

-Replace `USERNAME` and `PASSWORD` with credentials of somebody who wants to authenticate against LDAP.
+Replace `USERNAME` and `PASSWORD` below with credentials of somebody who wants to authenticate against LDAP (eg. `mozart` and `password`).
 You should get an `HTTP 200 OK` response containing a JSON Web `token` if everything worked correctly.

 ```
 curl -H "Authorization: Basic $(echo "USERNAME:PASSWORD" | base64)" -vk "https://127.0.0.1:5001/auth?service=Docker%20registry&scope=registry:catalog:*"